CEOP: Child Exploitation and Online Protection Command

 English

-We will continue to develop our handwriting styles as well as learning key grammar skills and apply them to our range of writing including free verse poems, fact files and setting and descriptions.
+We will continue to develop our handwriting styles as well as learning key grammar skills and apply them to our range of writing.

 Science